 - You can use Italian Seasoning (1 tablespoon) to replace the herbs in this recipe.

 - Ground beef is optional, and you can make it vegetarian or use other meats.
-If not using beef, use chicken broth instead of beef.
+If not using beef, use chicken or vegetable broth instead of beef.

 - Like all soups, you can vary the veggies and spices to your taste.